nowaksolutions/CISSP-Study-Materials/2-security-management-concepts/ISC2-code-of-ethics.md

 ### 📘 Concept

-The ISC2 Code of Ethics defines **four mandatory canons** that govern professional conduct for CISSPs.
-These are **enforceable standards**, not guidelines.
+The ISC2 Code of Ethics establishes **four mandatory, enforceable canons** that govern professional conduct for CISSPs.
 Violations can result in **certification revocation**.

-The acronym **PAPA** represents the four canons, which must be applied in **strict hierarchical order**:
+The acronym **PAPA** represents these canons, which must be applied in a **strict and absolute hierarchy**.

 ---

 ### 🧩 The Four Canons (Priority Order)

 **1. Protect Society, the Common Good, Public Trust, and Infrastructure**
 This is the **highest priority**.
-You must place **public safety and societal well-being above all else**, including employer directives.
+You must place **public safety and societal well-being above all else**, even if instructed otherwise by management or clients.

 **2. Act Honorably, Honestly, Justly, Responsibly, and Legally**
-You are required to **follow laws and ethical standards at all times**.
+Requires adherence to **legal and ethical standards at all times**, regardless of pressure or authority.
-No illegal, deceptive, or unethical actions, even under pressure.

 **3. Provide Diligent and Competent Service to Principals**
 Act in the best interest of your **employer or client**, but only within your **competence, due care, and ethical boundaries**.

 **4. Advance and Protect the Profession**
-Support the profession through **continuous learning, ethical behavior, and maintaining credibility** in cybersecurity.
+Support the profession through **continuous development, ethical conduct, and maintaining credibility**.

 ---

 ### ⚠️ Critical Rule

-These canons are **hierarchical**.
+The canons are **strictly hierarchical and absolute**.

-Lower-priority canons **cannot override** higher-priority ones under any circumstances.
+Lower-priority canons **can never override** higher-priority ones under any circumstances.

 <p align="center"><strong>Society → Ethics/Law → Employer → Profession</strong></p>